msemihbulut/seesaw-mechanism/README.md

 ## AI Assistance

-AI tools were used for bug identification.
+AI tools were used for debugging.
 The core application logic, physics calculations, and implementation were developed independently.

 ## Author